Scenarios & Strategy Options = Being open to ”new perspectives with “expanded options”

-- Influence of Big Data and Advanced Analytics will define competitive advantage: Velocity of value creation and speed of responsiveness based on granular/high resolution insights will determine who will win competitive games.
+- Influence of Big Data and Advanced Analytics will define competitive advantage: Velocity of value creation and speed of responsiveness based on granular/high resolution insights will define competitive advantage.

-- Y-Generation and “value mobilization” of knowledge workers: Because of the widening divide between the attitudes toward the workplace, - cross-generational organizational models will be need to be nurtured to integrate multiple tiers of attitudes and expectations towards a common purpose.
+- Y-Generation and “value mobilization” of knowledge workers: Because of widening divides between the attitudes toward the workplace, cross-generational organizational models will be need to be nurtured to integrate multiple tiers of attitudes and expectations towards a common purpose.

 - Deepening influence of social media on the evolving networked environment: Leading (distinct from managing) in a world connected through social media will require higher level expression of genuine & dynamic empathy, transparency & ethics of thought and work flows, through innovation in leadership development models.

 - Shift in geo-economic equations between regions: New modes of engagement with different regions will require approaches tailored towards local communities, bound within a multifaceted, universally accepted global framework that sets out the precepts of good corporate citizenship.

 - Rising tensions between Wall street (wealth creation) and Main street (social good): New operational models will evolve that dynamically integrate (not just balance) social consciousness/macroeconomic requirements with the investment community’s growing demands for better economic returns – perhaps charting a new course in the evolution of capitalism.